Chart Color Schemes

 Cultural Diversity

-Middle Swan's population shows higher cultural diversity than most local markets, with 30.6% born overseas and 23.7% speaking languages other than English at home.
-Christianity is the predominant religion in Middle Swan, accounting for 51.3%.
-The category 'Other' is slightly overrepresented compared to Greater Perth (1.9% vs 2.4%).
+Middle Swan's population showed high cultural diversity, with 30.6% born overseas and 23.7% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 51.3%.
+The 'Other' religious category was slightly overrepresented compared to Greater Perth (1.9% vs 2.4%).

 Frequently Asked Questions - Diversity